dsalasperez/Movie-Store/Charter.md

-### Movie Database Query Report Online Project Charter
+# Movie Database Query Report Online Project Charter

 ## Project name: SSRS Movie Report
 ## Project manager: David Salas Perez
 ## Last revision date: 3/11/2023

-Who is the point of contact for this project?
-Last revision date

 ## Project purpose statement: The purpose of this project is for employees to search up movies from a report.